-The master’s degree program, with the TESOL option, is designed to be a two-year program.
-A graduate student who remains continuously enrolled through fall, spring, and summer semesters should be able to successfully complete the program in two calendar years.
+The master’s degree program, with the TESOL option, is designed to be a 2-3 year program.
+A graduate student who remains continuously enrolled through fall, spring, and summer semesters should be able to successfully complete the program in 2-3 calendar years.

 All TESOL courses are taught online.
 This flexibility allows courses to be completed from anywhere in the world.

 M.A.S. in Assessment, TESOL option: 33 credit hours

 Courses for M.A.S./Graduate Certificate: TESOL Option (18 credit hours total)

 TSL 559: Policy, Curriculum, and Instruction for ELLs (3 credits)

 This course will enhance current and future teachers’ understanding of the issues and consequences related to designing effective services for English language learners.
 Students will explore the legal requirements and policy issues related to curriculum development and program management for English language learners.
 Students will explore the benefits and challenges of different program models, including, but not limited to: English immersion, sheltered English, content-based, transitional bilingual, and dual language.
 Students will evaluate the feasibility of each of these programs in their specific teaching situations, as well as learn methods to evaluate program effectiveness.
 Students will examine best practices for delivering services to ELLs with exceptional needs.
 Additional topics will include: SIOP ® methods, the role of the native language, technological tools, selecting resources, and informed advocacy for ELLs.

 TSL 560: Methods of Teaching Second Language Acquisition (3 credits)